cram2/pycram/examples/language.md

 Monitor allows to monitor the execution of a language expression and interrupt it as soon as a given condition is fulfilled.
 The condition can either be a Callable which returns a boolean or a Fluent.
 When executed the Monitor will create a separate thread which will check if the condition is satisfied with a frequency of 10 Hz.
-If the condition is satisfied the execution of the language expression will be interrupted.
+If the condition is satisfied the execution of the monitored plan will be interrupted and the state of the node will be set to INTERUPTED.

 For the example on how Monitors work we will use the previous example with the robot moving up and down.
 We will use a Monitor to interrupt the execution after 2 seconds instead of executing the whole plan 5 times.